-Providers can provide Work for the Dole activities themselves or Broker, Purchase or arrange Work for the Dole activities from an Activity Host Organisation.
+Providers can provide Work for the Dole Activities themselves or Broker, Purchase or arrange Work for the Dole Activities from an Activity Host Organisation.

-If a Provider provides a Work for the Dole activity itself (i.e. the Provider and the Activity Host Organisation have the same ABN), the Provider is not required to enter into an Activity Host Organisation Agreement for the Work for the Dole activity.
-However, the Provider must upload to the Department's IT Systems a document setting out Work for the Dole activity details, corresponding to the information required to be included in Part 1 of the Work for the Dole Activity Host Organisation Agreement Template - Group Based Activity and Work for the Dole Activity Host Organisation Agreement Template - Individual Hosted Activity (as relevant), prior to the relevant Work for the Dole activity start date.
+If a Provider provides a Work for the Dole Activity itself (i.e. the Provider and the Activity Host Organisation have the same ABN), the Provider is not required to enter into an Activity Host Organisation Agreement for the Work for the Dole Activity.
+However, the Provider must upload to the Department's IT Systems a document setting out Work for the Dole Activity details, corresponding to the information required to be included in Part 1 of the Work for the Dole Activity Host Organisation Agreement Template - Group Based Activity and Work for the Dole Activity Host Organisation Agreement Template - Individual Hosted Activity (as relevant), prior to the relevant Work for the Dole Activity start date.

-For all other Work for the Dole activities, a Work for the Dole Activity Host Organisation Agreement must be completed, signed and dated for each Work for the Dole activity.
+For all other Work for the Dole Activities, a Work for the Dole Activity Host Organisation Agreement must be completed, signed and dated for each Work for the Dole Activity.
 Two template agreements are available on the Provider Portal for either an Individual Hosted Activity or a Group Based Activity for Providers to use.

 Where Providers use their own agreement for these purposes, they must ensure that all topics in the Department's template agreement (available on the Provider Portal) are covered in their agreement and must include, word for word any clauses specified as mandatory in the in the Department's template agreement.

-The Lead Provider must negotiate and execute the Work for the Dole Activity Host Organisation Agreement before any Participant can be commenced in the Activity.
+The Lead Provider must negotiate and execute the Work for the Dole Activity Host Organisation Agreement before any Participants can be commenced in the Activity.
 The Provider must retain written evidence of any agreed changes to the Work for the Dole Activity Host Organisation Agreement.

 For Individual Hosted Activities using the 'overarching Activity' model, the Work for the Dole Activity Host Organisation Agreement must be executed before the Activity can be approved in the Department's IT Systems.
-Where applicable the Lead Provider will work with other Trial Providers, as well as Employment and DES Providers where relevant, to ensure they have all requirements fulfilled.
+Where applicable the Lead

+Provider will work with Other Providers to ensure they have all requirements fulfilled.